How Supply Chain Issues Can Affect Your Trucking Business’s Liability

 6. Find Backup Suppliers

 There may be times when a supplier is unable to meet your needs and perform their role in the supply chain.
-This could occur if a supplier is facing issues in their own supply chain or unprecedented demand.
+This situation could occur if a supplier is facing issues in their own supply chain or unprecedented demand.
 To avoid disruptions in your own supply chain, bring in backup suppliers as soon as possible.
 Ensure you establish these partnerships early to avoid supply chain delays or disruptions.

 7. Do Risk Planning With Partners